 How to find out if you site has an X-Frame-Options header set

-Try opening your page in the Optimizely Editor in the Chrome browser.
+Try opening your page in the Optimizely Experimentation editor in the Chrome browser.
 Open the Developer Tools, and click Console.
 Then click the filter icon in the left top part of the developer tools.
 Within the filter options, click Errors.
 Search for a line that says “Refused to display ‘<URL>’ in a frame because it set ‘X-Frame-Options’ to ‘SAMEORIGIN’ or ‘DENY’."
-If you see that, it is likely your site has an X-Frame-Options header that prevents Optimizely from loading it inside an iFrame.
+If you see that, it is likely your site has an X-Frame-Options header that prevents Optimizely Experimentation from loading it inside an iFrame.

 Content Security Policies